tanushri01/devOps-poc-v2/README.md

 * FastAPI CRUD app backed by **MySQL**
 * Docker + Docker Compose for local development
 * Build & Push Docker images to Docker Hub
-* Terraform for provisioning AWS (VPC, EKS, RDS MySQL)
+* Terraform for provisioning AWS (VPC, EKS, MySQL)
 * Kubernetes deployment to AWS EKS

 This README contains **explicit step-by-step commands**.
 Replace placeholders like `<DOCKERHUB_USERNAME>`, `<AWS_REGION>`, and `<DB_PASSWORD>` with your values.